I made a copycat Starbucks dark chocolate mocha recipe at home using simple ingredients.

 Plus, you can customize it and make it healthier than what you get at the coffee shop.

-- 2 oz dark chocolate (at least 70% cocoa): This is the very first thing you will need to make the best mocha with dark chocolate flavor, just like Starbucks.
-I recommend you go with brands like Ghirardelli or Lindt.
-They are quite good for Starbucks’ dark chocolate drink recipes.
+- 2 oz dark chocolate (at least 70% cocoa): I recommend you use a high quality chocolate, go with brands like Ghirardelli or Lindt.

-- 1 cup whole milk: You need whole dairy milk for a classic Starbucks dark chocolate drink recipe.
-You can also choose plant-based alternatives, but I recommend going with the dairy one.
+- 1 cup whole milk: You can also choose plant-based alternatives, but I recommend going with the dairy one.

 - Topping: You can use whipped cream or cocoa powder (optional but recommended)